 What To Do: • Overview of Activities • Barn Quilt Driving Tour • Historic Barn Driving Tours • Civil War Trails • Driving Tour • Historic Markers in Hot Springs • Historic Markers in Marshall • Historic Markers in Mars Hill • NC Scenic Byways • Walking Tour Mars Hill • Walking Tour Marshall • Walking Tour Hot Springs

 Mars Hill, North Carolina Historic Markers

 The quaint town of Mars Hill’s two historic markers derive from the town’s founding and its place in the county’s traditional music heritage.
-Both markers are within steps from one another on Cascade Street in the heart of the town, near the Mars Hill College campus.
+Both markers are within steps from one another on Cascade Street in the heart of the town, near the Mars Hill University campus.

 Mars Hill College

 Inscription reads: Baptist: coeducational.
 Founded 1856 as French Broad Baptist Institute.
 Name Changed 1859.
 Senior college since 1962.

 Location: On Cascade Street in front of Pittman Dining Hall on the Mars Hill College campus.
 GPS Location: 35° 49.579′ N, 82° 33.033′ W

 History: Mars Hill College was founded as the French Broad Baptist Institute in Madison County in 1856 with land donated by Edward Carter, one of many local families who wanted their children educated and instructed in the Baptist faith.
 Local sponsors provided the financial resources.
 However, when the money supporting the school’s development ran out quickly, a slave named Joe, who was owned by trustee J. W. Anderson, was seized and placed in the Asheville jail by the contractor as collateral.
 Trustees raised the required funds through public gifts, and the institute’s buildings were finished by the year’s end.